silviucpp/erlcass/README.md

 Example: {idle_timeout, 60}

-Sets the amount of time a connection is allowed to be without a successful hearbeat response before being terminated and scheduled for reconnection.
+Sets the amount of time a connection is allowed to be without a successful heartbeat response before being terminated and scheduled for reconnection.

 Default: 60 seconds